 Hardware Technical Writer

-There are some common problems that I come across with instruction manuals, particularly those for physical products.
-These problems usually come about because the writers are ex-engineers, and are taking an engineer's view of the documentation, when it needs to be written from the perspective of a customer.
-This issue isn't limited to hardware engineers though, I encounter the exact same problem in software too.
+There are some common problems that I come across with operating manuals, particularly those for physical products.
+These problems usually come about because the writers are ex-engineers, and are taking an engineer’s view of the documentation, when it needs to be written from the perspective of a customer.
 People who build products think about them differently to the people that actually use them.

-- A topic-based approach.
-People don't read manuals in order, from cover to cover.
-A topic-based approach allows people to dive straight in to a section and still make sense of it, even though they haven't read 'earlier' sections.
+- Topic-based approach.
+People don’t read manuals in order, from cover to cover.
+A topic-based approach allows people to dive straight in to a section and still make sense of it, even though they haven’t read ‘earlier’ sections.

 - Appropriate language.
 For the most part, this means clear sentences, simple phrasing, and making sure there is a logical flow through the information.
 Some might say it should mean no jargon, but that’s not always the case.
 In some industries, the jargon is commonplace and using alternative terms leads to confusion.